Business broadband routers explained

 This largely depends on the nature and size of your business.
 A single router may suffice for most small to medium-sized businesses with a single office space and a dozen or more staff.

-High-performance business routers can support hundreds of simultaneous devices, support ultrafast speeds, and have redundancy through the use of multiple WAN ports.
+High-performance business routers can support hundreds of simultaneous devices, support ultrafast business broadband speeds, and have redundancy through the use of multiple WAN ports.

 However, for large enterprises with multiple departments or expansive public infrastructures such as airports, bus terminals, or university campuses, a single router won’t cut it.

-Given the sheer volume of individuals connecting to these networks and the vast geographical spread, multiple routers working in tandem are essential.
-Such setups also typically demand the expertise of extensive IT teams.
+Given the sheer volume of individuals connecting to these networks and the vast geographical spread, multiple routers working in tandem are essential, or using alternatives like 5G private networks.

 Do business routers come with mesh networks?